mongodb/docs/source/administration/monitoring.rst

 overview view of this output.
 In general watch the following two data
 points:

-- :mongodb:status:`optimeDate`.
+- :status:`optimeDate`.
 Pay particular attention to the difference in time between the :term:`primary` and the :term:`secondary` members.

-- :mongodb:status:`lastHeartbeat`, which reflects the last time each member had any contact to the current member.
-Compare this to the :mongodb:status:`date` which reflects the current date and time of the member you're currently connected to.
+- :status:`lastHeartbeat`, which reflects the last time each member had any contact to the current member.
+Compare this to the :status:`date` which reflects the current date and time of the member you're currently connected to.

-The size of the operation log is configurable at runtime using the :option:`mongod --oplogsize` argument to the :command:`mongod` command, or preferably the :mongodb:setting:`oplogsize` in the MongoDB configuration file.
+The size of the operation log is configurable at runtime using the :option:`mongod --oplogsize` argument to the :option:`mongod` command, or preferably the :setting:`oplogsize` in the MongoDB configuration file.
 The default size, is typically 5% of disk space on 64-bit systems.